louisstow/doc.sproute.io/notes.md

 - Route: `/view/:id`, Page: `view`

 Now you can see where `params.id` comes from. `params` is an object for all placeholders in the route and the matched values.

+## Permissions

+The last important concept of Sproute is permissions.
+Permissions are just like routes where a requested URL matches a pattern but instead of pointing to a page, it validates against a required [user type](https://getsproute.com/docs/permissions#user-types).

+Click Permissions and add the following:

+- Method: `GET`, Route: `/data/notes`, User: `Owner`

+This will make sure the only notes listed will be ones the user has created.

 ## Firefox OS support